steady-space/steadyspace/content/wp12-sandstone-calm-levels.md

 **🤎 Perfect for**:

-- 🌄 Evening vibes + warm tones lovers
+- 🌾 Earth-tone + neutral color lovers
-- ✨ Minimalist setups that need grounding glow
+- ✨ Minimalist setups with a warm glow
-- 🌵 Screens that feel calm but alive
+- 🌅 Screens that feel grounded + radiant

-Inspired by layered desert gradients, this pack helps your devices feel warmer, steadier, and more intentional.</div>
+Inspired by desert sandstone, this pack helps your devices feel steady, intentional, and calm.</div>

 ---